Millions are injured in Car Accidents Every year

 Were you the victim of a car accident?

 If you or a loved one has been injured in a car crash because of someone else’s carelessness, then you could be entitled to receive compensation from that reckless driver.
 Please contact the Long Beach car accident attorneys at the Overett Group for further information.

-With our 100% success rate, we come highly recommended from our clients, who attest to our excellent customer service!
+Our firm comes highly recommended from our clients, who attest to our excellent customer service!
 Take advantage of our free consultation by calling (562) 986-9864.
 We want to begin helping you fight for your right to compensation as soon as possible!

 How Do Car Accidents happen?

 There are several different reasons why someone could get in an accident.
 These include the following:

 - Distracted Driving: A motorist who diverts his or attention from the road causes the most accidents.
 They could be unfocused due to using a cell phone, eating, or talking to another person.
 Out of these distractions, texting is one of the most dangerous and claims lives every year.